Problem Solving: Avoiding The Silver Bullet Approach

 Late to meeting-> Traffic

-Bridge Fails -> Improper Material Selection
+Bridge fails -> Improper Material Selection

 High prices -> Business X only cares about profit